Iran warns will defend itself after Israeli strikes

 That attack resulted in the deaths of 1,206 people, mostly civilians, according to an AFP tally of Israeli official figures.

-Dozens of hostages seized on that day are still held in Gaza.
+Dozens of hostages seized on that day are still held by militants in Gaza.

 Israel’s retaliatory bombardment and ground war in Gaza has killed 42,924 people, the majority civilians, according to figures from the Hamas-run territory’s health ministry which the United Nations considers reliable.